 Because it is a rock, clay has a very limited fuel value and cannot be incinerated, decreasing disposal options.
 Polypropylene mats have a high fuel value, with less than 1% ash, making them an excellent choice for incineration.
 And because they’re non-biodegradable, they also help to prevent leaching in landfills.

-Give it a try: Have you made the switch from clay to mats or socks?
+Give it a try: Have you made the switch from clay to mats, loose or socks?
 Let us know!
 Leave a comment below telling us why you have or haven’t switched.